Alcide-Zhao/alcide.zhao.github.io/_posts/2020-07-8-ssh-config.md

     #AllowTcpForwarding yes
     #GatewayPorts yes
 ```
-The above configurations will apply to all of your remote HPCs.
+The above will apply to all of your hosts in your `~/.ssh/config` file.

+### Jump using Proxy Jump
 Now, suppose you need to conenct to HPC2.
 However, you are not allowed to do that from your local computer directly.
 Instead, you have to first jump to HPC1 and then jump to HPC2 from HPC1.
-Easy peasy.
+Easy peasy:

-### Jump using Proxy Jump
 ```
 Host HPC2
 	HostName HPC2.example.com